Camaldolese Priory, Kraków

 Camaldolese Hermit Monastery in Kraków (Kościół Wniebowzięcia Najświętszej Maryi Panny w Krakowie) is a Camaldolese priory in Bielany in Kraków, Poland.
 The monastery is located on the 326 m Silver Mount.
 It consists of hermitages and the Assumption of Mary Church.

+History

 The Camaldolese monks were invited to settle in Bieleany by Grand Court Marshal Mikołaj Wolski in 1603.
 The monastery was built between 1609 and 1630.
 The construction of the building was supervised by Walenty von Säbisch but after the collapse of part of the monastery the supervision over the works was subsequently taken over by Italian architect Andrea Spezza.
 By 1630, the monastery was completed according to his plans.